maafiah/IdiomsResearch/README.md

 A listing of idioms datasets, with links to data and to the original research papers.
-This 'inventory' is intended for promoting research on idiomatic expressions.
+This inventory is intended for promoting research on idiomatic expressions.
 For: linguistics, psycholinguistics, computational linguistics, education.

 There are datasets in various languages.